sorebear/banner-ad-framework/README.md

 #### Overview - Images

-The image folder works slightly different.
 If "my-awesome-banner" was marked as a "vertical" banner, it would pull in all the images from:
 * `resources/img/shared`
 * `resources/img/vertical`
 * `resources/img/pages/my-awesome-banner`.